priyansh-pm/testgit/readme_msynnc.txt

  -Option 1
 	* Gives you an option of searching by name.
 Once searched, it either returns the files matched, or returns the no files matched statement
 	* In Case 1 of a match, You have an option to download file.
 After choosing to accept or reject it, you will be asked if you want to search again
-	* In Case of no match, You have an option to search again or exit to main menu -Option 2
+	* In Case of no m atch, You have an option to search again or exit to main menu -Option 2
 	* Option 2 shows you the entire list of all files.
 In case you wish to download any of them, an input provided to you at the end would take you to the desired site
 	* YOu have an option to go back to the main menu